 Luckily, Git gives us a few ways to avoid merge conflicts.
 The best method involves using branches.
 Similar to the way tree branches diverge from the trunk, Git branches allow us to create several different work areas within the same repository.
 It's common to create a new branch whenever we want to make a change to a project, and then merge that branch back into the `master` branch when we're done.
 Working on different branches will make their software development process go much faster.

-In this mission, we will talk about other benefits there are to using branches, as well as how to create and work with branches.
+In this lesson, we will talk about other benefits there are to using branches, as well as how to create and work with branches.
 You will discover how to create branches using the `git branch` command, how to switch branches using `git checkout`, as well as other important concepts when creating and working with Git branches.

 As you work through each concept, you’ll get to apply what you’ve learned from within your browser; there's no need to use your own machine to do the exercises.
 The Python environment inside of this course includes answer-checking to ensure you've fully mastered each concept before learning the next.